itachi-x7/Multithreading/README.md

 # Multithreading-OS-
-General way to approach any concurrency problem
+Guide to approach any concurrency problem